microsoft/hippocampus/README.md

 1. This project adds an additional backend .NET web service that provides the DataAPI endpoint for retrieving the sales data for the LLM to reason over and answer questions.
     * Requires [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0), which will not currently be installed by the setup scripts referenced by the [getting started](https://learn.microsoft.com/semantic-kernel/chat-copilot/getting-started) instructions.
-    * Has been added to the `Start.ps1` script referenced in the [getting started](https://learn.microsoft.com/semantic-kernel/chat-copilot/getting-started) instructions.
+    * Has been added to the [Start.ps1](./scripts/Start.ps1) script referenced in the [getting started](https://learn.microsoft.com/semantic-kernel/chat-copilot/getting-started) instructions.
 No additional steps will be required to build and run the DataAPI.
     * DataAPI assumes a backend SQL database for data storage.
 If running locally without one, DataApi will run and can be called successfully, but no data will be returned.
     * See [DataAPI README](./dataapi/README.md) for more information
 2. The backend WebAPI in this project uses .NET 6 rather than .NET 7
+3. Certain 'educational' features and tabs have been disabled in the web app, including:
+    * Plugin setup
+    * Profile setup
+4. The 'Document' tab in the web app, and the ability to upload discrete documents, has not been disabled in the WebApp, but will not be used or visible to the model with the current configuration of Kernel Memory in the WebAPI.

 ## Trademarks